Three Things Tesla Must Deliver For The Model 3 To Succeed

-Tesla announced recently that it was planning to build an electric car for the mass consumer.
+Tesla announced this month that it’s planning to build an electric car for the mass consumer.

 The Model 3 will arrive in 2017, following the much-anticipated Model X crossover, which is due to hit the streets next year.

-The $US35,000 Model 3 will be the cheapest vehicle yet to emerge from Tesla’s Fremont, California, factory.
+The $US35,000 Model 3 will be the cheapest vehicle yet to emerge from Tesla’s Fremont, Calif. factory.

 But its success won’t be automatic.
 Here are three things the Model 3 must deliver to succeed.